|Course #||Credit Hours||Course Name|

 * Indicates courses that also meet Liberal Studies requirements.

-Among REQUIREMENTS FOR GRADUATION, the student must have a grade point average of 2.00 in the major and have 120 credit hours.
+Among REQUIREMENTS FOR GRADUATION, the student must have a grade point average of 2.00 in the major and have 120 college level credit hours.

 Graduates with a degree in marketing from Alderson Broaddus University find themselves well-prepared for a variety of entry-level business positions.
 A degree in marketing will prepare you for a career in: purchasing agent/buyer, product planning, market research, retailing, sales promotion, advertising; customer relations, international marketing and starting your own business.